 There are multiple causes why e-learning have gained a lot of attention as span learning in higher education.
 The e-learning platform provides unmatched opportunities for students who had short access to education, and a new pattern for teachers/professors where many programs of the topmost grade can be evolved.
-Here are some advantages of e-learning programme material, and group discussion.
+Here are some advantages of e-learning have undisturbed allowance to lecture videos, programme material, and group discussion.
 This is helpful to the students who need to access the content multiple times to prepare for examinations or require more time to learn.